Drake Well Museum

-The Drake Well Museum and Park is a museum that interprets the birth of the American oil industry in 1859 by "Colonel" Edwin Drake along the banks of Oil Creek in Cherrytree Township, Venango County, Pennsylvania in the United States.
+The Drake Well Museum and Park is a museum in Cherrytree Township, Pennsylvania that chronicles the birth of the American oil industry in 1859 by Colonel Edwin Drake.
 The museum collects and preserves related artifacts.
 The reconstructed Drake Well demonstrates the first practical use of salt drilling techniques for the extraction of petroleum through an oil well.

 A historic site, the museum is located in Cherrytree Township, 3 mi south of Titusville on Drake Well Road, situated between Pennsylvania Routes 8 and 27.
 The museum is accredited by the American Alliance of Museums.

 Facilities and features

-The site features a reconstruction of the oil well drilled by "Colonel" Edwin Drake and working oil field equipment.
+The site features a reconstruction of the oil well drilled by Colonel Edwin Drake and working oil field equipment.
 The museum includes indoor and outdoor exhibits and houses a library of over 2,500 titles, over 1000 cuft of manuscript material and a photographic collection with over 10,800 images.
 Programs include the Fall Gas-Up engine show, a spring Heritage Lecture Series, Heritage School Tours, and the Nitroglycerine Show.
 Visitor services include orientation film, guided tours, a museum store and more.

 Nearby attractions are Oil Creek State Park and the Oil Creek and Titusville Railroad.

 The State of Pennsylvania has spent US $8 million for renovation of the museum.
 The new permanent exhibit "There's a Drop of Oil and Gas in Your Life Everyday" features over 530 artifacts, many historic images and stories about the birth and growth of the oil and gas industries.
 Interactive exhibits include a discussion between John D. Rockefeller and Ida Tarbell, author of The History of Standard Oil.